-If your Bluetooth device works anywhere except for your computer, one quick and easy solution is to reinstall the Bluetooth driver of your PC.
+If your Bluetooth stops working on your computer, one quick and easy fix is to reinstall the Bluetooth driver of your PC.
 In this article, we’ll show you 2 ways to reinstall your Bluetooth driver easily & quickly.

 2 ways to reinstall your Bluetooth driver:

 Method 1: Reinstall Bluetooth driver manually

 To reinstall your Bluetooth driver, one option is to do that manually with Device Manager.
 Device Manager is a Control Panel app that allows you to view and manage the hardware of your PC.

 So firstly, you need to uninstall your current Bluetooth driver.
 Here’re the steps:

 - On your keyboard, press Win+R (the Windows logo key and the R key) at the same time to invoke the Run box.
 Type or paste devmgmt.msc and press Enter.

 - Double-click Bluetooth to expand the category.
 Then right-click your Bluetooth adapter and select Uninstall device.
 (If you don’t see a Bluetooth adapter, try using Driver Easy to scan for missing drivers.)To identify the Bluetooth adapter, one common method is to look for the name that starts with a manufacturer(e.g. Intel, Qualcomm or Realtek) and ends with a “Bluetooth”.

 - In the pop-up window, check the box next to Delete the driver software for this device.
 Then click Uninstall.

 - Once you’ve uninstalled your Bluetooth driver, restart your computer.